SAIL and Dav Developmental Robot Projects:

 Video segments for demonstration of SAIL and Dav developmental robots:

-This line of research is to advance artificial intelligence using what we call the developmental approach.
-This new approach is motivated by human cognitive and behavioral development from infancy to adulthood.
+This new AMD approach is motivated by human cognitive and behavioral development from infancy to adulthood.
 It requires a fundamentally different way of addressing the issue of machine intelligence.
 We have introduced a new kind of program: a developmental program.
 A robot that develops its mind through a developmental program is called a developmental robot.
-SAIL is the name of our first prototype of a developmental robot.
-It is a "living" machine.
-Dav is the next generation after SAIL.

-For humans, the developmental program is in the genes.
-It starts to run at the time of conception of each human individual.
-This program is responsible for whatever can happen through the entire life span of that individual.
-For machines, the developmental program starts to run at the ``birth'' time of the machine, which enables the machine to develop its mental skills (including perception, cognition, behaviors and motivation) through direct interactions with its environment using its sensors and effectors.
+For humans, the developmental program is in the genome inside the nucleus of every cell.
+According to the genomic equivalence principle, dramatically demonstrated by animal cloning, the genome is identical across all cells of a human individual.
+It starts to run at the time of conception of each life.
+This program is responsible for whatever can happen through the entire life.
+For machines, the developmental program starts to run at the ``birth'' time of the robot or machine, which enables the robot to develop its mental skills (including perception, cognition, behaviors and motivation) through interactions with its environment using its sensors and effectors.
 For machines to truly understand the world, the environment must be the physical world which includes the human teachers and the robot itself.

 The concept of a developmental program does not mean just to make machines grow from small to big and from simple to complex.
 It must enable the machine to learn new tasks that a human programmer does not know about at the time of programming.
-This implies that the representation of any task that the robot learns must be generated by the robot itself, a well known holy grail in AI and fundamental for machine understanding.
+This implies that the internal representation of any task that the robot learns must be internally emerge though interactions, a well known holy grail in AI and a great myth about the brain.

-Development does not mean learning from tabular rasa.
+Development does not mean learning from tabular rasa either.
+The developmental program, the body with sensors and effectors, and the intelligent environment (with humans who are smart educators!) are all important for the success of development.
 Innate behaviors such as those present at birth can greatly facilitate early mental development.

-The basic nature of developmental learning plays a central role in enabling a human being to incrementally scale his or her level of intelligence from the ground up.
-In order to scale up the machine's capability to understand what happens around it, the learning mechanism embedded in a developmental program must perform systematic self-organization, according to what it sensed, what it did, the actions imposed by the human when necessary, the reward it received from the humans, and the context.
-As a fundamental requirement of scaling up, the robot must develop a value system (also called a motivational system).
+The basic nature of developmental learning plays a central role in enabling a human being to incrementally scale his level of intelligence from the ground up.
+In order to scale up the machine's capability to understand what happens around it, the learning mechanism embedded in a developmental program must perform systematic self-organization, according to what it sensed, what it did, the actions imposed by the human when necessary, the punishment and reward it received from the humans or environment, the novelty it predicted, and the context.
+As a fundamental requirement of scaling up, the robot must develop its value system (also called the motivational system) and must gradually develop its skills of autonomous thinking.

 A developmental robot that is capable of practical autonomous mental development (AMD) must deal with the following eight requirements: